My first year of the PhD as an AI-assisted condition monitoring researcher

 Stepping Into the Research World: Growing Through Three Conferences

-This post reflects on my conference experiences in marine economics research and how attending IIFET, EAFE and ICES ASC helped shape my academic confidence, research direction and identity as an early-career researcher.
-I attended my very first conference before officially starting my PhD journey.
-At that time, I had almost no idea how academic conferences […]
+This post reflects on my conference experiences in marine economics research and how attending conferences helped shape my academic confidence, research direction and identity as an early-career researcher.

 My Journey Into Low-Dimensional Nanomaterials